 The semi-autonomous Kurdish region has been issuing its own visas and residency cards for years, different from the one provided to foreigners applying through Iraqi embassies.
 The current Kurdish visa, however, does not allow foreigners to travel to other parts of Iraq, beyond the KRG’s administrated areas.

-Tourists visiting the Kurdistan Region must obtain visas prior to the traveling.
+Tourists visiting the Kurdistan Region must obtain visas prior to traveling.
 However, nationals from a number of countries can receive visas on arrival.
 They include: Austria, Andorra, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland, Sweden, United Kingdom, Croatia, Australia, Canada, Japan, Kuwait, Mexico, New Zealand, Qatar, South Korea, Turkey, USA, and UAE.

 Iraq does not allow any foreign nationals to enter without a visa.